TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

-## Media Server and companinon apps
+## Media Server and companion apps
 - **Plex and Plexamp**
 - **Jellyfin and Finamp**